1258StevenKeong/SokobanGame/README.md

-# SokobanGame
+# Target:SokobanGame
 pyhon
 Purpose of the game:
 Nostalgia for old games, think a lot of people pay attention to this game.

-game file name: main.exe
+Developing a new software (game file name): main.exe

 pyhon code file name: main.py